crscheid/pocketmine-mp/README.md

 # [![PocketMine-MP](http://cdn.pocketmine.net/img/PocketMine-MP-h.png)](https://pmmp.io)

-Supported tags: `latest`
+Supported tags: `latest`, `3.1`, `3.1.1`

 This is a dockerized version of the [PocketMine-MP server](https://www.pmmp.io/) written in PHP, a highly customisable, open source server software for Minecraft: Pocket Edition written in PHP.
 More documentation regarding the server itself can be found at their website directly.

+## Versions

-The current version is PocketMine-MP 3.0.6 [Github Release](https://github.com/pmmp/PocketMine-MP/releases/tag/3.0.6)
+The current version is PocketMine-MP 3.1.1 [Github Release](https://github.com/pmmp/PocketMine-MP/releases/tag/3.1.1)

+Versions of this Docker image are tracked against PocketMine-MP's versioning scheme.
+Since this is not an official PocketMine-MP project, there may be a lag between new version releases of PocketMine-MP and this image.

+## Contributing

+If you wish to contribute to this Docker image definition, please submit an issue and a pull request here or follow the discussion on the open issue on PocketMine-MP:  [Create Docker container for easier distribution](https://github.com/pmmp/PocketMine-MP/issues/928)

 ## How to use PocketMine-MP

 To learn how to use PocketMine-MP, please visit their [documentation site](http://pmmp.readthedocs.org/).
-This image definition is not meant to replace the great documentation that the PocketMine team has already completed.
+This image definition is not meant to replace the great documentation that the PocketMine team has already provided.

 ## How to use this Docker image